godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

          For this tutorial we are reusing the gun firing logic for our knife, so the animation has been named in a style that is consistent with the other animations.

 From there right click on the timeline and click "Insert Key".
-Put "animation_callback" into the name field and press ``enter``.
+Put "animation_callback" into the name field and press :kbd:`Enter`.

 .. tip:: Be sure to save your work!